lasseignelab/230926_EJ_Setbp1_AlternativeSplicing/README.md

 ## Docker

 We performed all analyses in docker with R version 4.3.1.
 The repository with all the Docker images used for this project can be found on Docker Hub at [emmafjones/setbp1_alternative_splicing]((https://hub.docker.com/repository/docker/emmafjones/setbp1_alternative_splicing/general)).
-While individual docker image tags are noted in every script, we provide an overview of analyses and their associated tags below:
+Docker images have backward compatibility, so all scripts can be run using tag 1.1.0.
+While individual docker image tags used are noted in every script, we provide an overview of analyses and their associated tags below:

 Tag | Associated Analyses
 --- | ---